 • Egress traffic scheduling (802.1Qaz, Enhanced Transmission Selection (ETS))

-• Flow control with IEEE Pause Frames, PFC, and ECN
+• Flow control with IEEE Pause Frames and PFC, and congestion control with ECN

 • Lossless and lossy RoCE